RBCanty/Roblonski/Tutorial/Introduction.md

 no programming/Python experience.
 It will assume that an integrated development environment (IDE; such as PyCharm or Spyder) is being used.
-If you are already familiar with basic coding principles (control flow, basic syntax, variables and function) and can read Python, you can probably skip to the examples.
+If you are already familiar with basic coding principles (control flow, basic syntax, variables and function) and can read Python, you can skip to tutorial #5.
+If you are well-versed in Python, tutorial_8 and the examples in the workflows folder would be the place to start.

 The tutorial will consist of a series of Python files which can be read and run to observe the behaviors of Python.
 The tutorial files are intended to be read in-order.